Hornet is the world’s gay social network with over 40 million diverse users, providing a community home base that is

 - Fact-check.
 Check for The Hornet Badge on the profile.
 Ask for multiple social media accounts to verify it is the same person.
 Also, be sure to ask for more than one photo.

 - Be smart.
 If you end up connecting on other social sites like Facebook or Instagram, check how many friends or followers they have, how many photos they have posted, and how long since the last one was published.
 If the account only shows modeling photos, that’s a big sign that they may not be genuine.

 - Verify further.
 Get to know them slowly and over time.
-Relate the pictures to discussed changes, life events, sporting events, anything that gives you a sense of trust with the information you see, and the information that you have received from them.
+Relate the pictures to discussed changes, life events, sporting events, or anything that gives you a sense of trust with the information you see, and the information that you have received from them.